 Water leaks can cause serious damage to your home in Durham NC.
-From mold to wood rot, water can not only cause structural damage to your home, it can also cost you a lot of money to repair.
+From mold to wood rot, water can not only cause structural damage to your home, but it can also cost you a lot of money to repair.
 Below is a list of some of the more common causes of water leaks in residential homes.
-If you suspect that you may have a water leak in your house, don?t hesitate to contact your local Durham plumber JD Service Now!
+If you suspect that you may have a water leak in your house, don't hesitate to contact your local Durham plumber JD Service Now!

-Seal, Drain and Faucet Leaks
+Seal, Drain, and Faucet Leaks

-Your bathroom uses a lot of water: your shower, sink and toilet are common places for leaks because so much water flows through them every single day.
+Your bathroom uses a lot of water: your shower, sink, and toilet are common places for leaks because so much water flows through them every single day.
 A leaking faucet is normally the cause of a faulty washer.
-Clogged drains in toilets, showers and faucets also contribute to water damage.
+Clogged drains in toilets, showers, and faucets also contribute to water damage.
 There are also seals along your bathtub and your toilet that can deteriorate and start to leak.

 Pipes can crack for a number of reasons.
 Natural phenomenon like earthquakes or freezing can stress the pipes to the point where they break.
 Leaking pipes can also result from contractor error or improper installation.
 If a pipe was installed wrong, if it's the wrong size, it can break or come loose from its fitting.

 Rust and Corrosion

 Pipes and water heaters are typically the culprits in this case.
 If you have metal pipes, maybe steel or copper, these will eventually corrode from minerals in the water or from oxidization.
 A good indicator is that your water begins to taste or smell different or if it begins to change color.
 Another source of rust is your water heater.
-Many waters heaters have an anode rod which is designed to absorb small electrical charges in the water and protect the water tank from rust.
+Many water heaters have an anode rod which is designed to absorb small electrical charges in the water and protect the water tank from rust.
 When this rod is completely gone, your tank will start to rust.
 If you notice that your hot water is discolored this could be a sign that your water tank is rusted and might be close to leaking.

 Your air conditioning and heating systems use water or some other fluid to cool or heat your house.
-These processes often result in condensation or waste water which the units dispose of using hoses or drainage pans.
+These processes often result in condensation or wastewater which the units dispose of using hoses or drainage pans.
 Some of these mechanisms need to be tended to regularly.
 If they are allowed to go for extended periods of time without maintenance they can either overflow or breakdown and cause water damage.